emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 deployment chooses to execute inner methods both with and without TEAP protection.
 TEAP prevents this attack in two ways:

-1. By using the PAC-Key to mutually authenticate the peer and server during TEAP authentication Phase 1 establishment of a secure tunnel.
+1. By using a session ticket to mutually authenticate the peer and server during TEAP authentication Phase 1 establishment of a secure tunnel.